 *2 Likelihood of occurrence: Evaluates the likelihood that a human rights risk will occur.

-As a result of the evaluation of the impact of approximately 30 human rights issues, we have identified “Excessive and unreasonable working hours” as well as “Sexual harassment, power harassment, and harassment related to pregnancy, childcare, and nursing care, etc.” as the Group’s key human rights issues.
-We will regularly reevaluate these critical human rights issues to prevent or mitigate negative impacts.
+As a result of the evaluation of the impact of approx. 30 human rights issues, we identified “Excessive and unreasonable working hours” as well as “Sexual harassment, power harassment, and harassment related to pregnancy, childcare, and nursing care, etc.” as the Group’s key human rights issues.
+We will regularly reevaluate these critical key human rights issues to prevent or mitigate negative impacts.

-We also evaluated the impact of human rights issues on Customers/Patients, Local communities/Society, and Suppliers/Partners, and identified key human rights issues affecting these groups.
+Furthermore, we have assessed the impact of human rights issues on stakeholders such as Customers/Patients, Local communities/Society, and Suppliers/Partners, and have identified key human rights issues specific to each group.

 Identified human rights risks

-At domestic and overseas Group companies, we have promoted risk reduction efforts concerning “Excessive and unreasonable working hours” and “Sexual harassment, power harassment, and harassment related to pregnancy, childcare, and nursing care, etc,” which we have identified as key human rights issues.
-We have conducted additional fact-finding investigations and interviews for suppliers identified as having high risks to confirm future measures and proposed strategies to mitigate the risks.
+At domestic and overseas Group companies, we have promoted risk reduction measures concerning “Excessive and unreasonable working hours” as well as “Sexual harassment, power harassment, and harassment related to pregnancy, childcare, and nursing care, etc.” which have been identified as key human rights issues.
+We have conducted additional fact-finding surveys and interviews for suppliers identified as having high risks to confirm future measures and proposed strategies to mitigate the risks.

 Risk |